Tag Archives: Animated

 But the gripe is small potatoes when stacked against the meaning and inspiration that Flee provides.

-Recounted mostly through animation by director Jonas Poher Rasmussen, he tells the story of his extraordinary journey as a child refugee from Afghanistan.
+Recounted primarily through animation by director Jonas Poher Rasmussen, he tells the story of his extraordinary journey as a child refugee from Afghanistan.

-Because of the animation, I was at first thrown by Flee since it starts with the interviewer and interviewee having a conversation.
-In a traditional documentary, we would see the two people face to face but instead, we hear their voices in animated characters.
+Because of the animation, I was initially thrown off by Flee, as it starts with the interviewer and interviewee having a conversation.
+In a traditional documentary, we would see the two people face to face, but instead, we hear their voices in animated characters.

-I quickly got used to this and it’s the way the film is throughout.
-The real-life characters like Amin’s family and future husband are all animated and real human beings never appear except for the newsreel-type footage.
+I quickly got used to this, and it’s the way the film is throughout.
+The real-life characters, such as Amin’s family and future husband, are all animated, and real human beings never appear except for the newsreel-type footage.

-Surprising, and also a deepening of the story is when Amin admits that he initially lied about his family all being dead.
+Surprisingly, and also a deepening of the story, is when Amin admits that he initially lied about his family all being dead.
 The reason he does this is out of instinct and a survival technique (for both him and his family).

 Flee is perfectly paced at one hour and thirty minutes.
 There is ample time to discuss and showcase Amin’s decision to leave Afghanistan and the terrible journey his mother and sisters were forced to endure.